Mike Babcock: Detroit Red Wings (2005–2015)

-In the 2008–09 season, the Red Wings finished second in the Western Conference and again made the Stanley Cup Finals, where they faced a re-match against the Penguins.
+In the 2008–09 season, the Red Wings finished second in the Western Conference and again made the Stanley Cup Final, where they faced a re-match against the Penguins.
 Although the Wings had home-ice advantage and held a 3–2 series lead after a 5–0 victory at home in game five, the Penguins came back to avenge their loss and defeated Detroit in seven games.
-With the loss in game seven, Babcock became the first head coach to lose a Stanley Cup Finals series in game seven with two different teams.
+With the loss in game seven, Babcock became the first head coach to lose a Stanley Cup Final series in game seven with two different teams.

 In October 2010, Babcock signed a four-year extension with the Red Wings that saw him through to the end of the 2014–15 season.
 In the 2011 playoffs, Babcock's Red Wings fell behind the San Jose Sharks three games to none in the second round but won three straight to force a seventh game, which the Wings lost 3–2.

 On April 8, 2014, Babcock earned his 414th career win as head coach of the Red Wings, surpassing Jack Adams for most wins as coach in team history.
 Babcock was announced as a finalist for the Jack Adams Award for the 2013–14 season, his second nomination, but finished second in voting behind Patrick Roy of the Avalanche.

 On December 6, 2014, Babcock earned his 500th career win as a head coach, becoming the second-fastest coach in NHL history to do so; only Hockey Hall of Famer and former Red Wings coach Scotty Bowman reached the 500-win plateau faster.

 In 10 seasons with the Wings, Babcock coached the team past the 100-point plateau eight times; however, after their second consecutive trip to the Finals in 2009, the team won only three more playoff series under Babcock and failed to advance past the second round.